joalmeid/avd-app-attach-ops/doc/netapp.md

 - Azure account with contributor or administrator privileges on the subscription
 - Ensure the VNet or subnet where AADDS is deployed is in the same Azure region as the Azure NetApp Files deployment.
 - It will be required to delegate a subnet to Azure NetApp Files.
+- A Azure DevOps Self-hosted agent is required to run the CD-stage.
+[Instructions to install a Self-hosted agent](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/v2-windows?view=azure-devops)

 ### Walkthrough the Azure NetApp Files for AVD MSIX App Attach